mritunjaypandey2k24/FRT_Project_Medick/Readme.md

 **Azure Bot Service**: Powers the AI-driven healthbot, enabling natural language interaction for patients to ask questions, receive personalized recommendations, and track symptoms remotely.
 Seamless integration with the appointment booking system enhances platform functionalities.

 ## Features and Functionalities 😃

-- Interactive and responsive UI.
+User-friendly and responsive UI design.
-- Has many graphical and visual innovative effects.
+Incorporates various graphical and visual enhancements for an engaging experience.
-- Have an aesthetically pleasing visual design and architecture.
+Presents an aesthetically pleasing visual layout and structure.
+Comprises multiple web pages including Home (featuring Appointment Booking), About, Contact, and Health Bot.
-- Has collection of many web pages including Home, About Us, Contact, Menu, health topics and health related information etc.
+Provides access to a range of health topics and related information for users.
-- User can know about health information through this website.
-- Included the feedback Survey form to increase the scope of improvement

 ## Screenshots